dyhes/zulip/docs/subsystems/dependencies.md

 ## Python packages

-Zulip uses the version of Python itself provided by the host OS for the Zulip server.
+Aloha uses the version of Python itself provided by the host OS for the Aloha server.
 We currently support Python 3.8 and newer, with Ubuntu 20.04 being the platform requiring 3.8 support.
 The comments in `.github/workflows/zulip-ci.yml` document the Python versions used by each supported platform.

-We manage Python packages via the Python-standard `requirements.txt` system and virtualenvs, but there’s a number of interesting details about how Zulip makes this system work well for us that are worth highlighting.
+We manage Python packages via the Python-standard `requirements.txt` system and virtualenvs, but there’s a number of interesting details about how Aloha makes this system work well for us that are worth highlighting.
 The system is largely managed by the code in `scripts/lib/setup_venv.py`